-Create a non-traditional herb garden.
+Create a non-traditional but practical vertical herb garden.
 The plants will create natural beauty and beautiful aromas.
 And you will have a never-ending supply of herbs for your homemade dishes.
 Fresh herbs are expensive at the store.
 So you will save money and you can share your bounty with your friends.

 7. DIY Garden Screen Fence

 Do you enjoy woodworking?
 Make contemporary fence using these DIY garden screening plans.
 The horizontal pattern creates visual interest and adds beauty.
 The plans call for cedar making the fence durable, while being naturally resistant to rot, decay, and insects.